shibei00/Cross-Lingual-Topic-Model/README.md

 ## Citation

-If you use this code, please cite our paper:
+If you use this code and data, please cite our paper:
 ```sh
 @InProceedings{shi-EtAl:2016:P16-11,
   author    = {Shi, Bei  and  Lam, Wai  and  Bing, Lidong  and  Xu, Yinqing},